abarmat/sqlit/README.md

 pip install sqlit-tui
 ```

 If you are missing Python packages for your database provider, sqlit will help you install them when you attempt to connect.
+If you want to pre-install requirements, see [Adapter Requirements](#adapter-requirements).

 ## Usage